 I can’t choose a single moment that exemplifies my journey as creative director of Dior.
 Yes, it is a journey.
 That is to say, it’s nothing definitive, and even less so finite, but an ongoing process that constantly evolves and is moving toward future destinations.
 I am glad to have used fashion as a frontline tool to make feminism something more inclusive and especially vocal.
 The meaning and context in which this word has more than just conceptual value has expanded so much that a global community now exists who demands equality, joins forces in a fight for a common cause, and exploits media so that we can all participate in a movement no matter where we are.
 On a daily basis, I am happy when I see that the women who follow Dior today are aware that fashion is not just a parade of clothes, however beautiful they may be.
 Fashion is a means of communication, a tool for shaping and expressing one’s own identity.
 The evolution of Dior codes goes hand-in-hand with making claims, acting up, and with the steady progress of movements that look to feminism, guardianship, and sustainability as the new building blocks we need for constructing a more just and equitable society.

-I am honoured to be living this extraordinary moment for the House of Dior, and for the entire world.
+I am honored to be living this extraordinary moment for the House of Dior, and for the entire world.

 Photography: Paul Morel